MatthewReid854/reliability/docs/Mixture models.rst

 -   BIC - Bayesian Information Criterion
 -   results - a dataframe of the results (point estimate, standard error, Lower CI and Upper CI for each parameter)

 In this first example, we will create some data using two Weibull distributions and then combine the data using np.hstack.
 We will then fit the Weibull mixture model to the combined data and will print the results and show the plot.
-As the input data is made up of 40% from the first group, we expect the proportion to be 0.4.
+As the input data is made up of 40% from the first group, we expect the proportion to be around 0.4.

 .. code:: python